-Reviewed: 03/13/24 AAS BSN Evaluated in: Graduates should be prepared to: promote and enhance Human Flourishing for patients, families, communities, and themselves Advocate for patients and families in ways that promote their self-determination, integrity, and ongoing growth as human beings Incorporate the knowledge and skills learned in didactic and clinical courses to help patients, families and communities continually progress toward fulfillment of human capacities Process Recordings, Teaching Plans, NCPs, Skill Checkoffs, or Journals AAS: Clinical courses BSN: Clinical/lab courses and Community show sound Nursing Judgement with evidence, which integrate nursing science in the provision of safe, quality care with evidence, which synthesize nursing science and knowledge from other NCP's, CET, EBPS, Course Exams, or Skill Checkoffs AAS: all courses BSN: all courses continually develop their Professional Identity Implement one's role as a nurse in ways that reflect integrity, reasonability, ethical practices, and an evolving identify as a nurse committed to evidence-based practice, care, advocacy, and safe, quality care for diverse patients within a family and community context. actions that reflect integrity; a commitment to evidence-based practice, caring, advocacy, and safe, quality care for diverse patients, families, and communities; and a ASBN discipline hearings, maintain a Spirit of Inquiry as they move into the world of nursing practice, and beyond to the development of the science of nursing practice by identifying questions in need of study, critiquing published research, and using available evidence as a EBPS, Course Clinical and Practicum Experiences, or
+Reviewed: 03/14/25 AAS BSN Evaluated in: Graduates should be prepared to: • ' Advocate for clients and families in ways that promote their self-determination, integrity, and ongoing growth as human beings Incorporate the knowledge and skills learned in didactic and clinical courses to help clients, families and communities continually progress toward fulfillment of human capacities Process Recordings, Teaching Plans, NCPs, Skill Check-offs, or Journals AAS: Clinical courses BSN: Clinical/lab courses and Population Health Make judgements in practice, substantiated with evidence, that integrate nursing science in the provision of safe, quality care and promote the health of clients within a family and community context.
+Make judgements in practice, substantiated with evidence, that synthesize nursing science and knowledge from other disciplines in the provision of safe, quality care and promote the health of clients, families, and communities.
+NCP's, CET, EBPS, Course Exams, or Skill Check-offs AAS: all courses BSN: all courses Implement one's role as a nurse in ways that reflect integrity, reasonability, ethical practices, and an evolving identify as a nurse committed to evidence-based practice, care, advocacy, and safe, quality care for diverse clients within a family and community context.
+Express one's identity as a nurse through actions that reflect integrity; a commitment to evidence-based practice, caring, advocacy, and safe, quality care for diverse clients, families, and communities; and a willingness to provide leadership in improving care ASBN discipline hearings, EBPS, Journals, Course Clinical or Practicum Experiences AAS: Clinical courses BSN: Clinical courses and Leadership and Management and Capstone Examine the evidence that underlies clinical nursing practice to challenge the status quo, question underlying assumptions, and offer new insights to improve the quality of care for clients, families, and communities. to the development of the science of EBPS, Course Clinical and Practicum Experiences, or